neondatabase/website/content/docs/import/migrate-mssql.md

 - An MSSQL instance containing the data you want to migrate.

-  For this guide, we use `Azure SQL`, which is a managed cloud-based offering of Micrsoft SQL server.
+  For this guide, we use `Azure SQL`, which is a managed cloud-based offering of Microsoft SQL server.
 We set up an Azure SQL Database and populate it with the [Northwind sample dataset](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs).
 This dataset contains sales data corresponding to a fictional company that imports and exports food products, organized across multiple tables.

 - A Neon project to move the data to.